Session 20

 bound at run-time to some declaration, either to a primitive

-this by treating all free variables as bound to some
+simulate this by treating all free variables as bound to

-variables that are declared in our initial block.
-But we need
+that are declared in our initial block.
+But we need to have

 the initial value.